Query data

 Click SQL in the left navigation menu.

-Click a table name in the left pane and select one of the shortcut queries.
+Click a table name in the left pane and select one of the shortcut queries from the pop-up menu.

 Modify the query as required.